Q. How do I become a Care Receiver?

 Q. How do you approve your Carer Members and what background checks do you do?

-Similar to any standard agency we background check and interview all our carers, this includes Disclosure and Barring Service (DBS) checks (in England & Wales), Disclosure Scotland and NI Access (in Northern Ireland), identity documents, right to work in the UK, tax and employment status and if relevant driving licence and relevant qualifications.
+Similar to any standard agency we background check and interview all our carers, this includes Disclosure and Barring Service (DBS) checks (in England & Wales) within the last three years, Disclosure Scotland and NI Access (in Northern Ireland), identity documents, right to work in the UK, tax and employment status and if relevant driving licence and relevant qualifications.
 We also insist on the provision of two independent referees (one of them a UK resident) who are willing to vouch for the Carer Member.

 Q. Can I contact references and review carers?

 Yes.
 We strongly recommend that all clients contact referees directly.
 All Carer Members on the platform will have provided two referees.
 On request, the Carer Member will provide you with their contact details.

 Q. What happens if I am not happy with my carer?